maxdeviant/degree/Assignment_6.md

 Once the victim has handed over their personal information, the phishing attempt is almost a success.
 All that remains is to make proper use of the acquired credentials.
 Depending on the nature of the information obtained, phishers can do anything from logging into corresponding accounts, transferring money out of the victim’s account, or even stealing the victim’s identity.

+Once the phish reaches this stage, it becomes much more difficult to stop and revert the damage.
+Credit cards and accounts need to be frozen.
+Passwords for the compromised services need to be changed, as well as any other passwords which may be the same or similar.

+Of course, these steps can only be taken if the victim realizes that a phish has transpired.
+If not alerted to the oddity of the request or the lack of followup following the compromise of information, then the victim may not realize this until it is too late to remedy.

 ##Background

 The first instance of phishing dates back to September 1995, when phishers began asking users of America Online Inc. (AOL) for their passwords.
 The attackers would pose as AOL employees and ask the user to reveal their password, which would then be used to compromise the account.